Voyage – An Introduction

 Voyage is an accurate model of the Solar System at one ten-billionth actual size.
 More formally stated, Voyage is a ‘1 to 10-billion scale model’ of the Solar System, where all dimensions depicted – whether it’s the diameters of the Sun, planets, and moons, or the distances between worlds – are one ten-billionth actually size.
 On this scale, the model Sun is the size of a large grapefruit, with a diameter of 13.9 cm (5.47 inches).

-The choice of a 1 to 10-billion scale is based on an assessment of the core learning objectives for the visitor experience, and to maximize a recognition that the Solar System is comprised of tiny worlds in a vast space.
+The choice of a 1 to 10-billion scale is based on an assessment of the learning objectives for the visitor experience, with a core objective of most effectively demonstrating that the Solar System is comprised of tiny worlds in a vast space.
 The exhibition is indeed designed as a voyage that will forever change your perspective of home.

-For a physical model of anything to be a good learning tool, it needs to be contstructed about the size of a human, so that the learner can manipulate it and explore the real thing as a model.
+For a physical model of anything to be a good learning tool, it needs to be constructed about the size of a human, so that the learner can manipulate it and explore the real thing as a model.
 Think of a globe of the Earth, or a model of DNA in a classroom.
-These physical models are built about our size – close to the size of a human – so we can hold them, manipulate them, and efficiently and effectively explore the information contained in the model.
-Using a globe of the Earth we can explore the shapes of the continents and oceans, and the locations of national borders, mountain ranges, rivers, and cities.
+These physical models are built about our size—close to the size of a human—so we can hold them, manipulate them, and efficiently and effectively explore the information contained in the model.
+Using a globe of the Earth we can explore the shapes of the continents and oceans, and, e.g., the locations of national borders, mountain ranges, rivers, and cities.

 But the Solar System poses a significant problem for the modeler because the distances between worlds are vast compared to the size of the worlds.
 The best approach is for the size of the learner – the size of a human – to be mid-way between the size of the smallest worlds depicted, and the largest distances depicted.
-So mid-way between the size of the Moons that have a true diameter of 1,000 km (600 miles) and the sun-Pluto distance of nearly 6 billion kilometers.
+So mid-way between the size of the Moons that have a true diameter of 1,000 km (600 miles) and the Sun-Pluto distance of nearly 6 billion kilometers (3.6 billion miles).

-To gain a deeper understanding of our commitment to Voyage’s visitor experience, explore the following pages under the Teacher Resources button in the navigation banner at the top of the page –
+To gain a deeper understanding of our commitment to Voyage’s visitor experience, explore the following pages written by Dr. Jeff Goldstein, Voyage National Program Director.
+These pages are also found under the Teacher Resources button in the navigation banner at the top of the page –

 - the power of models as learning tools